 Darkness loomed over the continent of Eniac.

 Rays from the moons shone down on the stone parapets of a gigantic castle.
 The castle was a stone fortress which stood many stories tall.
 It was surrounded by a dense, imposing, impenetrable wall of smooth rock, carefully constructed to form the shape of a long octagon.
-By far the tallest and most expansive structure was the main building, which stood at roughly forty meters high.
+By far the tallest and most expansive structure was the main building, which towered over the others at roughly forty meters high.
 Within the confines of the walls were several smaller buildings as well.

 The castle stood in the middle of an ocean of lush, green grassland.
 Wind swept through the clumps of long grass, creating waves of wind that could be seen from the fortress' immaculate ramparts.
 There were eight tall, cylindrical guard towers at each corner of the castle wall.
 The towers were topped with open, flat, walled roofs for sentries to keep guard from, giving them a fortuitous vantage point.
 Slightly taller than these were three free-standing watch towers that formed a triangle around the main citadel of the castle, with two towers at the front and one at the back.